-Unlike previous approaches that either identify coherent patterns across omics-domains (unsupervised) or between phenotype groups (supervised), we propose DIABLO, a novel multivariate method for multi-omics data integration which can simultaneously model the correlation structure between omics datasets and a phenotype of interest.
-DIABLO identifies subsets of discriminatory molecules from each omics dataset that span common biological processes across multiple omics layers (‘multi-omics biomarker panel’).
+We introduce DIABLO, an integrative multivariate method that selects biomarkers related to a phenotype of interest, while extracting the correlation structure between omics datasets.
+The identified subsets of discriminatory molecules represent ‘multi-omics biomarker panel’ and span common biological processes across multiple functional layers.
 We demonstrate the capabilities of DIABLO using simulated data and six different multi-omics studies, integrating up to four types of omics datasets to identify relevant disease biomarkers.
-DIABLO is made available through the mixOmics data integration project (www.mixomics.org) which contains a wide range of multivariate methods for the exploration and integration of high dimensional (n << p) biological datasets.
+DIABLO is available through the mixOmics data integration toolkit (www.mixomics.org) which contains a wide range of multivariate methods for the exploration and integration of high dimensional biological datasets.

 Figure 1.
 Overview of approaches used for the integration of multiple high dimensional omics datasets using unsupervised or supervised analyses.
 Most integrative methods were developed for the unsupervised analyses of multi-omics datasets.
 As variable selection is an important factor to drive the interpretability of these complex models, a distinction is made between approaches that perform variable selection and those that do not.
 Various types of methods are depicted: Component-based, Bayesian methods, Network-based and multi-step approaches.
 Component-based methods reduce the dimensionality of high-throughput omics datasets.
 Multi-step approaches including concatenation and ensemble approaches are commonly used to derive multi-omics classification algorithms.